An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

-Finally, as can be seen from the proof of the next result, Theorem~\ref{thm:hs2lj}, the converse to Theorem~\ref{thm:embed}, HS derivations can very simply be seen as G4ip derivations.
-Effectivelly, this result establishes that HS can be seen as a \emph{fragment} of G4ip, even though it is complete for provability and does not contain invertible proof rules.
-Consequently, the composition of Theorem~\ref{thm:embed} and the next Theorem~\ref{thm:hs2lj} establishes that all G4ip proofs can be mapped into a \emph{fragment} of G4ip proofs that is complete for provability and proof-identity-preserving. \begin{theorem} Every derivation in HS can be transformed to a derivation in G4ip. \end{theorem} \begin{proof} This can be proved in details by induction on the derivation, but the translation is straightforward: one keeps the same tree of proof rules but replaces $\ltimes$ and $\rtimes$ by $\wedge$, $\plus$ by $\vee$, $\enf{F}$ and $\enfpos{F}$ by $F$, $\explogone{b}{e}$ by $e\to b$, and $\explog{c}{e}$ by $e\to c$.
-The G4ip rules $\wedge_r$ and $\wedge_l$ are used to transform a $\wedge$ into a comma when necessary. \end{proof}
+We end this section by establishing in the following Theorem~\ref{thm:hs2lj} that HS can be seen as a \emph{fragment} of G4ip, one that is complete for provability even if it does not contain invertible proof rules.
+As a corollary, by composition of Theorem~\ref{thm:embed} and Theorem~\ref{thm:hs2lj}, one gets that all G4ip proofs can be mapped into a fragment of G4ip proofs, this mapping being proof-identity-preserving. \begin{theorem} Suppose that HS proves the formula $c$.